googlefonts/variable-components-spec/variable-components-spec.md

 specifies the local design space location for its base glyph.
-1. Concluding, the _local design space_ for a base glyph does not need any more information than what we already have: it is completely defined by its variations’ locations in the ‘gvar’ table.
+1. Concluding, the _local design space_ for a base glyph does not need any more information than what we already have: it is completely defined by its variations’ locations in the `gvar` table.

 ### Extending the OpenType format